 The link between mental health and strong social connections is increasingly understood as one of the key opportunities for mental health promotion.
 Creating connections is an objection easily attainable in workplace design.
 Creating features in projects such as breakout areas and open plan kitchen areas facilitates positive, safe and natural interactions amongst staff embedding a sense of community, integration and belonging.

 A stimulating, variable workplace environment supports people in realising their potential and in turn has a sustainable positive effect on user mental health.
-We are passionate about creating positive and supportive office environments and are committed to furthering the next wellness movement in the workplace.
+We are passionate about creating positive and supportive office environments that support your workplace wellbeing programmes.
+AIS are committed to furthering the next wellness movement in the workplace.